carbon-io/presentation__gluecon-2017/README.md

 * Very natural control flow model.
 * Exceptions and stack traces.
 * Makes Node.js more functional. *Wait what?
 Not passing functions as callbacks more functional?*
-  * A pillar of functional programming is that expressions evaluate to values
+  * A pillar of functional programming is that expressions evaluate to values.

 Disadvantages
 * Can't be used in the browser.